 You can borrow an iron at the reception of the campsite in exchange for an identity document

-Come and enjoy arcade games in the games room of your campsite!
+Come and enjoy the arcade games in the games room of your campsite!

-A weight room is available for campers, wishing to perfect or maintain their sporting form.
+♂️A gym and fitness room is available for campers who want to improve or maintain their sporting fitness.

 Room reserved for adults - Free access